MissVeronica/UM-Additional-email-Recipients/README.md

 # UM Additional email Recipients
 Extension to Ultimate Member for additional CC: and BCC: to UM Notification Emails and replacement address for User email.
 Additional CC: email addresses depending on a meta field value.
+Addition of cc: or Bcc: email to all Users with selected Roles.

 ## UM Settings - All settings at each UM Settings -> Email -> Email template
 1. Additional Email Recipients - cc: - Comma separated e-mail adresses